The Rundown

 You may not be able to make something similar to the products we’ve reviewed, but a little creativity can go a long way when it comes to fixing chewing with homemade stuff.

-Things like carrots, raw bones, and jerky-like meat treats are all great to keep chewers busy.
+Things like carrots, raw bones, and jerky-like meat treats are all great to keep aggressive chewers busy.
 You can find recipes online for natural, healthy chews that will be good for your pup, although they may not last as long as the ones we’ve reviewed here.

-Are there specific bones for specific breeds?
+Are there specific dog bones for specific breeds?

 In terms of ingredients, there are no specifications for different breeds.
 The biggest thing you would need to consider is the size of the bone – you wouldn’t give a tiny pup an enormous bone because he wouldn’t be able to wrap his mouth around it.
 In the same vein, you wouldn’t give your large pooch a tiny chew, because it would gone in two chomps and defeat the point.